 Some founders find that a portfolio approach works permanently.
 Sitting on one or two boards, making occasional investments, advising a handful of companies, dedicating time to philanthropic work.
 No single activity defines them, but the combination provides variety and purpose.

 Others need the focus of a singular pursuit.
 The portfolio approach feels scattered.
-Only the individual can determine their type, and that determination might take longer than expected.
+Only the individual can determine which type they are, and that determination might take longer than expected.

-Underneath the practical questions about what to do next lies a harder one: who is someone without their company?
+Under all the practical questions about what to do next sits a harder one: who is someone without their company?

-For years, identity was intertwined with the business.
+For years, who they were and what they built were the same thing.
 When someone asked what they did, the answer was obvious.
-Now that identity has been severed, and the question of what someone "does" has no clean answer.
+Now that the link has been cut, the question of what someone "does" has no clean answer.
+The founder identity crisis is well-studied.
+It's not a flaw.
+It's what happens when something all-consuming gets removed.

 Research consistently shows entrepreneurs face elevated rates of mental health challenges.
 The post-exit period can intensify existing vulnerabilities.

-Don't skip this work.
-Before deciding what to do, it might be necessary to determine who someone is becoming.
-Therapy helps.
-So does time with people who understand the transition.
-The Exit Club and similar peer groups exist for a reason.
+This work matters.
+Before deciding what to do, it might be worth considering who someone is becoming.
+Talking to a therapist helps.
+So does time with people who get the shift.
+The Exit Club and groups like it exist for a reason.

-Location affects what paths are practical.
-Silicon Valley offers dense networks for investing and starting companies, but comes with a particular intensity that some founders want to escape post-exit.
+Location shapes what paths are practical.
+Silicon Valley offers dense networks for investing and starting companies, but comes with an intensity that some founders want to escape post-exit.
 Smaller ecosystems might lack deal flow but offer different qualities of life.

-For board or advisory work, proximity to target companies matters less than it used to, but it still matters.
+For board or advisory work, proximity to target companies matters less than it used to, but still matters some.
 Remote board service is possible but not equivalent to in-person engagement.

 Timeline Reality

 Year two typically involves experimentation.
 Trying things, some of which work and some of which don't.
 Investments that seemed exciting lose their appeal.
 Advisory relationships that started well fizzle.
-A seemingly certain company idea reveals fatal flaws.
+A company idea that seemed certain reveals fatal flaws.

 By year three, most founders have a clearer sense of their direction.
 Not necessarily a final answer, but a working hypothesis about what the next chapter looks like.

-Those who fare best tend to share certain characteristics: they maintain relationships that aren't dependent on their company, have interests outside of work, and engage in some form of reflection on what the exit means.
+Those who fare best tend to share certain characteristics: they maintain relationships that aren't dependent on their company, they have interests outside of work, and they engage in some form of reflection about what the exit means.
 Those who struggle tend to have over-indexed on the company as their primary source of identity and community.

 Questions Worth Sitting With